bridgetownrb/bridgetown/bridgetown-website/src/_docs/bundled-configurations.md

 ### PurgeCSS Post-Build Hook

-🧼 Adds a builder plugin which runs [PurgeCSS](https://purgecss.com) against the output HTML + frontend Javascript and produces a much smaller CSS output bundle for sites which use large CSS frameworks.
+🧼 Adds a builder plugin which runs [PurgeCSS](https://purgecss.com) against the output HTML + frontend JavaScript and produces a much smaller CSS output bundle for sites which use large CSS frameworks.

 🛠 **Configure using:**